nomi-san/parsec-vdd/README.md

 }
 ```

-And these are generic functions to interact with VDD:
+And here is pseudo code to interface with the VDD:

 ```cpp
 void VddThread(HANDLE vdd, bool &running) {